 Since mid-March, Fenway CDC has been helping Lifeboat Boston food pantry distribute up to 150 bags of free and fresh healthy fruits and vegetables weekly to those community residents who can’t afford food.
 We provide safety guidance, gloves, masks, and sanitizers to keep volunteers safe while actively promoting this critical service.
 The food pantry distributes up to 250 bags of food weekly.

-In June, Fenway CDC will re-open our Fenway Fair Foods program in compliance with the MA state’s safety protocols as this is an essential service to keep residents from going hungry.
-Residents can take up to 10 pounds of fresh fruits and vegetables and bread for $2.
+Starting June 17th, every other Wednesday, Fenway CDC will re-open our Fenway Fair Foods program at Holy Trinity Orthodox Church, from 3pm – 5pm.
+In compliance with the MA state’s safety protocol, we will provide this essential service to keep vulnerable residents from going hungry.
+Residents can get a free bag of up to 10 pounds of fresh fruits, vegetables, and bread.
 Fenway CDC distributed 2,500 bags of produce last year.
 Please visit www.fenwaycdc.org for updates.

 4. MENTAL HEALTH: We provide regular wellness checks to over 600 residents in our 9 buildings and provide referrals where needed.

 5. COMMUNITY ENGAGEMENT: We promoted the Census 2020 to ensure that Fenway residents are counted so the city can receive its fair share of federal funding for critical services.

 6. BUSINESSES: We distribute information about available loan funds, Small Business Grants, and other useful resources to restaurants and businesses in the Fenway.

 7. FENWAY CARES: Fenway CDC collaborated with 5 area non-profits and resident volunteers to establish Fenway Cares to provide mutual aid services to vulnerable residents.